ACM40960/project-shrutig99/README.md

 - [Shruti Avinash Ghorpade](https://github.com/shrutig99) - shruti.ghorpade@ucdconnect.ie
 - [Aditya Pratap Singh]() - aditya.singh@ucdconnect.ie

-Feel free to reach out to us for any queries or collaborations
+Feel free to reach out to us for any queries or collaborations!
+We would love to have any inputs or feedback.